mantidproject/mantid/docs/source/release/v5.1.0/mantidworkbench.rst

 - Sliceviewer no longer lists the reversed colourmaps along with the regular, instead they are accessed with a reverse checkbox.
 - Sliceviewer colourmap uses the default colourmap from the settings.
 - Code completions are now loaded when the code editor is first changed.
+- The ExtractFFTSpectrum algorithm has extra properties (Shift, AutoShift, and AcceptXRoundingErrors) to reflect those of the underlying FFT.

 Bugfixes
 ########